AccessibilityThis page was last updated on 23rd May 2023

 Technical information about this website’s accessibility

 The Vehicle Certification Agency is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines (WCAG) version 2.1 AA standard, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

 The content listed below is non-accessible for the following reasons.

-Non compliance with the accessibility regulations
+Non-compliance with the accessibility regulations

 Content that’s not within the scope of the accessibility regulations